roopshaghosh/one-tap-study-group/README.md

 * **Leaving:** When time is up, you click the "Leave" button.
 You tell the server you are out, and React drops you safely back to the Dashboard.

 ---

-> **Note for the Developer:** Every single `.ts` and `.tsx` and `.js` file we wrote has been injected with massive comments explaining what every line, function, and Hook does.
-As a beginner, feel free to open `App.tsx` or `server.js` in a text editor (like VSCode) and just start reading from top to bottom!